FrankXia0404/sd-principles/README.md

-# Software Development Principles and Their Rationale
+# Software Development Principles and Their Rationales

 This repository is a reference for myself to remember common software development principles, and to understand why we would belive those principles.